 Equipment and Depreciation Recovery

-Fee-for-Service Educational Activities (FSEA) of the University of Florida may not include depreciation expense as part of their unit’s rates charged to internal users*.
+Fee-for-Service Educational Activity (FSEA) of the University of Florida may not include depreciation expense as part of their unit’s rates charged to internal users*.
 The cost of future equipment replacement cannot be built into the rates.